-From your station, you can answer a call ringing at another station or department by pressing \ and then either dialing the extension or (if the destination is programmed into one of your keys; see "Programmable feature keys," pp. C.2-C.3) pressing the station key for the ringing station.
+From your station, you can answer a call ringing at another station or department by pressing ★ (labeled P/UP, for pickup) and then either dialing the extension or (if the destination is programmed into one of your keys; see "Programmable feature keys," pp. C.2-C.3) pressing the station key for the ringing station.

-During night mode (see page F.12), if a night bell is in use instead of the night greeting, press PICK UP 0 to access the ringing outside call.
+During night mode (see page F.12), if a night bell is in use instead of the night auto attendant, press 0 to access the ringing outside call.

-Optional feature
+Optional features